UummProject/uumm-prototype/support/Interoperable Adhocracy.md

 If you go over adhocracy [characteristics](https://en.wikipedia.org/wiki/Adhocracy#Characteristics_of_adhocracy) you will realize that many of those are just the result of participation being voluntary, therefore the _non-permanence_ feature.

+While this may not be the case of some organizations.
+I belive we could assume it will be the case for most of them

 ### Darwinian selection
 Voluntary participation on a governance system serves as [natural selection](https://en.wikipedia.org/wiki/Universal_Darwinism) tool.

-The reason this is important is because it becomes another governance process at the most fundamental level.
+This is important because it becomes another governance process at the most fundamental level.
 It tells if a project should exist or not.

-Decentralized projects are intrinsically open-source, therfore they also can adapt or transofrm by being forked.

 ## Identity agnostic